-This is a music video by British punk band Crass, of Securicor (another name for G4S corporation).
+This is a music video by British punk band Crass, of their song Securicor (another name for G4S corporation).

 By Alex Bainbridge, in Perth, Australia:

 20 June 2009